Contributor: Emese Asztalos

 Petőfi was not just the first self-made-man poet in Hungary who made his living from writing, editing, and publishing; he was also a cultural pioneer who became a real literary celebrity.
 His portraits emphasized and enhanced the representation of the poet he displayed in his poems.
 And representing this new literary voice speaking the fresh and new poetical discourse of his age required new visual effects or at least new attributes in his portraits.

 There are some resemblances between the poet Lord Byron (1788-1824) and Petőfi: both of them constructed their images, and moreover this invention could be considered as an artwork, as a creative exploration of the self.
-The similarities between their portraits provide evidence that Byron’s portraits made the strongest visual and cultural impact on Europe among literary figures of the 19th century.
+The similarities between their portraits provide evidence that Byron’s portraits made the strongest visual and cultural impact on Europe among literary figures of the nineteenth century.
 His visual presentation of himself as a Romantic poet could be modified and adapted easily, because it could be divided from his oeuvre and literary discourse, so it could work perfectly without connection to the poet or the actual works.
 Hungarian portrait-painters could reference the essential Byronic elements of the Romantic Poet through evoking Byronic images.

 As an illustration, it is worth considering the cover of the first Hungarian publication that combined a biography of Byron and translations of his poems, from 1842.
 It is clearly a reproduction of the oil painting of Byron by George Sanders (1774–1846) which was created with the contribution of Byron.
 It is one of the most successful images of him: it conveys the complex meanings of the Romantic wanderer, the Pilgrim in the stormy landscape, the Admirer of the Orient, the Freedom Fighter in national liberation movements, etc. It was also one of the most popular images of Byron in his lifetime; it was displayed at the office of his publisher, John Murray, during Byron’s years of London fame (1813-1816).
 Importantly, it includes the most ‘Byronic’ elements: for example, the curly hair (with the veiled reference to Apollo and the god of poetry) and the open shirt collar.